 By reading any discursive essay, you must believe that this is a persuasive essay which it is not.
-A persuasive essay is not discursive essay but it one of the two types of the discursive essay.
-This article explores main difference and all details about discursive essay that are briefly explained here by our essay writing services experts.
+A persuasive essay is not a discursive essay but it one of the two types of the discursive essay.
+This article explores main difference and all details about a discursive essay that is briefly explained here by our essay writing services experts.
 Let’s see the differences between the persuasive and the argumentative essay to understand what their purposes are.

-Main role of Persuasive essay writing:
+The main role of Persuasive essay writing:

 - Giving importance to the reader’s perspective.